AntoineHoe/TFE/README.md

 `python evaluate.py -c config.json`

 Compute the mAP performance of the model defined in `saved_weights_name` on the validation dataset defined in `valid_image_folder` and `valid_annot_folder`.

+## Deployment on Jetson TX2

+I've use this repository to deploy the model on the Jetson TX2 : https://github.com/jkjung-avt/tensorrt_demos